designstem/projects/patterns/index.md

 A <var>translation</var> is a <var class="gray">geometric transformation</var> that moves a shape in a certain direction.

-> Adjust the translation along the axises to see the effect
+> Adjust the translation along the axes to see the effect

 -